edgedb/edgedb/docs/guides/migrations/guide.rst

         };
     };

-So the schema produced with ``describe schema as sdl;`` may not match the schema you've written inside ``default.esdl``, and it will also show you the order in which statements were needed to reach this final layout.
+Although the schema produced with ``describe schema as sdl;`` may not match the schema you've written inside ``default.esdl``, it will show you the order in which statements were needed to reach this final schema.

 Non-interactive migrations
 --------------------------

-Now let's move back to the most basic schema with a single type that has no properties.
+Let's move back to the most basic schema with a single type that has no properties.

 .. code-block:: sdl